Woolworths (New Zealand): Woolworths (1929–1979)

 Percy Christmas opened the first Woolworths store on Cuba Street, Wellington in 1929.
 It expanded into a chain of stores, initially selling general merchandise.

-In 1963, Milne & Choyce, Farmers Trading Company and Woolworths formed a joint venture to establish New Zealand's first shopping mall in New Lynn, Auckland.
+In 1963, Milne & Choyce, Farmers and Woolworths formed a joint venture to establish New Zealand's first shopping mall in New Lynn, Auckland.
 All three companies established anchor stores in the new mall.

 Woolworths opened the first supermarket in Hastings in 1965.

 Woolworths acquired the Self Help grocery chain in the early 1970s and began to rebrand these as Woolworths in 1973.

 L.D.
 Nathan (1979–1990)

 L.D.
 Nathan, the owner of the Super Value supermarket chain, purchased Woolworths for $12 million in 1979.

 L.D.
 Nathan acquired 70 McKenzies general merchandise stores in 1980, rebranding the stores as Woolworths.

 The general merchandise stores were rebranded as DEKA in 1988.

 L. D. Nathan established the discount supermarket chain Price Chopper in 1987, and the Big Fresh supermarket chain in 1988.